Hartnoll/GameOfLife/README.md

 # GameOfLife

- Wrote the parralel implementation of game of life. files i wrote are: gol/distributor.go, gol/gol.go and gol/io.go.
+ Wrote the parralel implementation of game of life.
+ Files i wrote are: gol/distributor.go, gol/gol.go and gol/io.go.